Frugal or Cheap: How to tell and why it matters

 - Buying things you use in bulk

-- Choosing MVNO’s over the “Big 4” cell phone providers
+- Choosing MVNO’s over the “Big 4” mobile phone providers

 - Picking favorite store brands over national brands